sftpplus/sftpplus-docker/README.rst

 `sftpplus-docker-setup.sh` is the main script which is called to create the SFTPPlus environment for the image.
-It does a standard SFTPPlus installation where the SSH keys are generated each time the image is created.
+It does a standard SFTPPlus installation, generating new SSH keys each time the image is created.
-The FTPS and HTTPS are using self-signed certificates.
+The FTPS and HTTPS services are using self-signed certificates.

-This repository is provided as an evaluation tool and the base for creating a custom SFTPPlus image to suit your production needs.
+This repository is provided as an evaluation tool and the base for creating a custom SFTPPlus Docker image to suit your production needs.

 A testing account named `test_user` and password `test_password` is created by default.